- Residential Life

 What you can buy locally, and what to leave at home

 Computers may be used in your residence hall room.
-We have a state-of-the-art communications network providing sophisticated phone and data connectivity from every room on campus, and many wireless access points.
-The network enables you to access many academic resources such as the automated library system, the courseware server, the CamelWeb intranet, e-mail, and the Web from your room if you own either an Apple Macintosh or a Windows-based computer with Ethernet capability.
+We have a state-of-the-art communications network providing sophisticated phone and data connectivity from every room on campus, and numerous wireless access points.
+The network enables you to access many academic resources such as the automated library system, the courseware server, the CamelWeb intranet, email, and the internet from your room if you own either an Apple Macintosh or a Windows-based computer with Ethernet capability.
 If you need to purchase a computer, Connecticut College has partnered with Dell, Apple and HP to offer excellent discounts on many models.

 Bed linens (twin extra long: 80" Long x 36" Wide x 7" Deep) Consider ordering in advance from On-Campus Marketing Linen Sales